 Use Packing Cubes

-This has been especially helpful when packing the kids.
-I use the cubes to sort the types of items we are packing.
-I use one for clothes and another for shoes and the list goes on.
+This has been especially helpful when packing kids’ suitcases.
+I use one cube for clothes and another for shoes and the list goes on.
 This has saved my sanity!
 I also love that when we get to our hotel room we can just slide the cubes into the hotel drawers.
-They are great for keeping your clothes neatly folded too!
+They are great for keeping your clothes neatly folded too.

 Packing Printables Save The Day